danhoran/personal/src/content/blog/a-new-way-to-llm.md

 This approach ticks most of the boxes for me but there are a couple of downsides: 1.
 Cost effectiveness is a an open question: I need to experiment with my usage to determine whether this approach is going to be cost-effective in the long-run.
 2. App availability: MacMind does not offer a mobile app.
 This means I will still need to manage my conversations in two separate places (desktop and mobile).
 It's not ideal but also not a deal breaker.

-If cost turns out to be prohibitive there are alternatives such a [T3.Chat](https://t3.chat/) that I will explore.
+If cost turns out to be prohibitive there are alternatives such as [T3.Chat](https://t3.chat/) that I will explore.
 This won't tick all of the boxes on my wishlist but it will be a reasonable option.